Fall 2019 Application is closed - We will contact you if your application was missing anything.

 Note: All credentials submitted for admission consideration become the property of the University of Michigan and will not be returned in original or copy form.

 Additional Information: Please visit the admissions page of the Rackham Graduate School for additional information regarding admission including: Minimum graduate school requirements, residency, and application fees.

-The Mathematics Admissions Committee will review unofficial transcripts during the application process.
+The Mathematics Admissions Committee will review uploaded transcripts with university logos during the application process.
 While these are considered "unofficial" transcripts because they have been opened from their original sealed envelopes, they are acceptable.
 If an applicant receives an offer of admission, an official transcript in a sealed envelope will need to be mailed from the institution directly to the Rackham Graduate School.

 Financial Support for Master's Students

 Most of our Master's programs do not offer any form of financial support.
 The one Master's program that offers full support is the Marjorie Lee Browne Scholars program.